 Thirdly, maker: The Shanghai rosewood Erhu is made in the Shanghai Dunhuang Yun factory.
 They have numerous erhu makers on their payroll, and do not indicate who makes a particular Erhu.
 On the other hand, the Ming Qing Erhu is by Yu Kai Ming.
 A renowned maker, Yu Kai Ming started making Erhus over 10 years ago.
 He has studied under the late Erhu maker Wang Gen Xing, and his Erhus have won numerous awards at Erhu making competitions.

 In terms of sound, the Ming Qing Erhu sounds richer, louder, warmer and deeper than the Rosewood one.
-The extreme registers of the Ming Qing Erhu is clearer, louder too; while the Rosewood Erhu sounded much better than the Eco Erhu in the previous post, it really pales in comparison to the Ming Qing Wood Erhu in all other aspects.
+The extreme registers of the Ming Qing Erhu is clearer, louder too; while the Rosewood Erhu sounded much better than the Eco Erhu as mentioned in the previous post, it really pales in comparison to the Ming Qing Wood Erhu in all other aspects.

 However, do note that our case study consists of two extremes, so as to give you an idea of the difference in tone between a starter Erhu and a performance grade Erhu.
 The difference in tone quality between Erhus of similar quality might not be as apparent; in that case, perhaps cost is a justified option when picking an Erhu of a lower standard.